Trusted by:

 #7 Set up bulk mail to send certificates (optional)

-If you want to automate more – you can also trigger the flow by sending certificates out (for Outlook users).
+If you want to streamline the auto generate certificate Microsoft Forms process even more – you can also trigger the flow by sending certificates out (for Outlook users).

 Expand the existing flow with another action.
 Click the + button and choose Control > Condition.